cjoudrey/wobot/README.md

  - `plugin`: Object with a `load` function as so: `function load (bot)`.
  - `options`: Will be passed as the second argument to `load`.

-## unloadPlugin(identifier)
-Unload a plugin.
-This essentially calls the `unload` function of the plugin.

 # Legal stuff

 Copyright (c) 2011 Christian Joudrey.
 See LICENSE for details.